sbenvari/PointMap/README.md

 ---

 ## 🚀 Features
-- Extract target genes using BLAST + bedtools
-- Clean FASTA headers for consistency
-- Annotate extracted sequences with Prokka
-- Auto-generate the reference protein from the user-provided reference genome or CDS
+- Locate the target gene in both the reference genome and all sample genomes
+  (Prokka annotation + bedtools extraction + BLAST search)
-- Extract amino-acid sequences for all isolates
+- Extract nucleotide sequences and generate amino-acid sequences for all genomes
-- Build a combined multi-FASTA protein file
+  (Prokka-based translation)
-- Align sequences using MAFFT
+- Align all protein sequences to the reference using MAFFT
-- Detect amino-acid point mutations relative to the reference
+- Detect amino-acid point mutations relative to the reference sequence
-- Fully reproducible using a minimal Conda environment

 ---